Seldom-SE/seldom_pixel/README.md

 to `PxPosition`'s value when it stops moving, so moving objects feel consistent to the player.
 This is less of a concern for games with smaller pixels.

-- Sacrifice versatility for productivity
+- Trade versatility for productivity

 If you are already interested in making a limited color palette pixel art game, this is an easy win for you.
 Filters in `seldom_pixel` are just maps from each color